tendermint/tendermint/spec/abci++/abci++_app_requirements_002_draft.md

 will be received on the mempool connection during this processing step, providing a good opportunity to safely update all four connection states to the latest committed state at once.

-When `Commit` completes, it unlocks the mempool.
+When `Commit` completes, Tendermint unlocks the mempool.

 WARNING: if the ABCI app logic processing the `Commit` message sends a `/broadcast_tx_sync` or `/broadcast_tx_commit` and waits for the response